Last Iterate Convergence in Monotone Mean Field Games: Approximating proximal point with mirror descent in regularized MFG

-\section{Approximating proximal point with Mirror Descent in Regularized MFG}
+\section{Approximating proximal point with mirror descent in regularized MFG}

-As in the previous section, in the PP method in \cref{alg:PP}, it is necessary to solve the regularized MFG \eqref{eq:slingshot_update} at each iteration.
-Therefore, this section introduces Regularized Mirror Descent (RMD), which approximates the solution $(\mu^{k+1},\sigma^{k+1})$ of \eqref{eq:slingshot_update} for each policy $\sigma^k$.
-The novel result in this section is that the divergence between the sequence of $\RMD$ and the equilibrium exponentially decays.
+As in the PP method, it is necessary to find $(\mu^{k+1}, \sigma^{k+1})$ at each iteration.
+However, it is difficult to exactly compute $(\mu^{k+1},\sigma^{k+1})$ due to the implicit nature of \eqref{eq:slingshot_update}.

+Therefore, this section introduces Regularized Mirror Descent ($\RMD$), which approximates the solution $(\mu^{k+1}, \sigma^{k+1})$ for each policy $\sigma^k$.
+The novel result in this section is that the divergence between the sequence generated by $\RMD$ and the equilibrium decays exponentially as shown in \cref{fig:RMD}.